chat21/chat21-ionic/README.md

         * "do yuo want to install dependencies with npm now?"
 Y and press return
         * "configure as a single-page app?"
 N and press return
         * "file www/index.html alredy exists.
 Overwrite?"
 N and press return
+* Run this command to deploy your functions: firebase deploy